nuejs/www/blog/tailwind-misinformation-engine/index.md

     </DialogBody>

     <DialogActions>
-  -   <button class="plain">Cancel</button>
-  +   <Button plain>Cancel</Button>
+      <Button plain>Cancel</Button>
       <Button>Join</Button>
     </DialogActions>
   </Dialog>

-Never confuse this to semantic HTML!
-That will spiral you down the rabbit hole again.
-Instead, you must use the correct phrase called "Modeled after HTML", which is a whole different game:
+The markup feels surprisingly similar to semantic HTML:

-[image.tall "/img/catalyst-markup.png"]
+[image.tall "/img/catalyst-markup.png" width="570"]
-  caption: From semantic to more semantic
+  caption: Web standards vs vendor-specific markup

+This raises more questions:

+Most importantly: How is `<button class="plain">` different from `<Button plain>`?
+Isn't this "semantic" — the root of all bad in CSS?

-So the standard HTML `<dialog>` is bad, but `<Dialog>` is good, because semantic naming makes CSS hard to maintain?
+And standard HTML `<dialog>` is bad, but `<Dialog>` with uppercase is legit?

-And the semantic class name "plain" is hard to maintain, but "plain" as an attribute name is easy to maintain?

-Obviously `<p>` is bad, but adding more semantic information about the content is the best practice of Catalyst?
+Why introduce so many different versions of the `<p>` tag?

 ```
 <!-- Catalyst <p> tags -->